technetbytes/Docker/README.md

 # Docker
 All docker related tips and solutions

-Using snip mongo-database using docker-compose
+MongoDB database container using docker-compose